ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/03-Depth.md

 }
 ```

-Query depth validation is done on the syntax tree of a GraphQL query and will not even hit the execution engine.
-This way we make sure that we reduce the attack surface and not waste execution resources.
+Execution depth validation is done on the syntax tree of a GraphQL request and will not even hit the execution engine.
+This way, we make sure that we reduce the attack surface and not waste precious execution resources.

 ## Summary

-In this exercise we learned how we can make sure attackers cannot craft unlimited deep queries ....
+In this exercise, we learned how we can make sure attackers cannot craft unlimited deep requests and target our server by letting it do costly database calls or trying to create a large response that consumes a lot of memory.